Family Drug and Alcohol Court (FDAC)

 The award-winning Family Drug and Alcohol Court (FDAC) is run by Coram and the Tavistock and Portman NHS Foundation Trust, a leading London-based provider of mental health care and education.

 FDAC aims to help parents stabilise or stop using drugs and/or alcohol and, where possible, keep families together.
-It is based on a model widely used in the USA which is showing promising results.
-The process involves co-ordinating a range of services so that a family’s needs and strengths are taken into account, with everyone working towards the best possible outcome for the child: that is, a safe and stable family.
+The process involves co-ordinating a range of services so that a family’s needs and strengths are considered, with everyone working towards a safe and stable family for the child.

-To find out more about this service, please contact our Family Drug and Alcohol Court team on 020 7278 5708 or email firstname.lastname@example.org
+To find out more about this service contact our Family Drug and Alcohol Court team by telephone 020 7278 5708 or email firstname.lastname@example.org